Veterans Resource and Resilience Guide

 Peer Support & Circle Community

 Recovery is not a one-size-fits-all process.
-We offer a dedicated space in our Circle community for veterans to connect with others who have faced similar challenges, sharing both emotional support and practical rebuilding advice.
+We offer space in our Circle community for veterans to connect with others who have faced similar challenges, sharing both emotional support and practical rebuilding advice.

 The Veterans History Project